Milton Hershey School Onboards Largest Houseparent Class in School History

 Milton Hershey School employs over 200 houseparent couples annually to oversee student homes on campus.
-Houseparents shape the lives of children from lower-income families.
+Houseparents shape the lives of children from low-income families.

 This year amidst the COVID-19 pandemic, MHS hired its largest houseparent class in school history with 24 couples in the summer class.